zciccs3/AMLS_assignment22_23/Guidance.md

 #### Python IDE installation
 Install Integrated Development Environment (IDE) for Python.
 #### Package installation
 Install all packages required to run this project: torch, numpy, pandas, os, matplotlib, face_recognition, Keras, dlib, seaborn and PIL.
 Specifically, it is necessary to install dlib and cmake before installing the face_recognition package.
-The detailed introduction and instructions for installing face_recognition step by stwep can be found [here](https://github.com/ageitgey/face_recognition).
+The detailed introduction and instructions for installing face_recognition step by step can be found [here](https://github.com/ageitgey/face_recognition).
 #### Code download
 Download the programming directory [here](https://github.com/zciccs3/-zciccs3-AMLS_assignment22_23) in Github.